consoledotdev/home/content/interviews/quickwit-paul-masurel.md

 ### Find out more

 [Quickwit](https://quickwit.io/) is search engine that specializes in append-only data.
-It was featured as an "Interesting Tool" in the [Console newsletter](/) on xx xxx 2022.
+It was featured as an "Interesting Tool" in the [Console newsletter](/) on 5 May 2022.
 This interview was conducted on 24 Feb 2022.